 There's a clear correlation between cost and range in these models.
 But, do you really need to fork out for an EV with a huge battery?

 Do I really need all that range?

-Ironically, one main factor of range is the battery itself - the battery pack in an electric car is extremely heavy.
+Ironically, one main factor limiting the range of an EV is the battery itself - the battery pack in an electric car is extremely heavy.
 A Renault Clio weighs around 1000kg, whereas the equivalent electric model, the Renault Zoe, can weigh up to 1400kg.
+Each extra mile of range an EV has adds around 2kg in battery weight.

 Bulky cars like SUVs are heavier again, and require an even bigger battery to achieve the same range.
-As a result, an electric SUV will take much longer to payback and result in higher emissions per mile driven than a smaller EV.
+As a result, an electric SUV will be less efficient per mile and it will take longer to start saving carbon compared to a petrol car than a smaller EV.

 So there is a balance needed.
 Too small a battery, and you might have to spend more time charging on the go, or driving near the lower limits of your battery.
-But with a very large battery, you're making your switch to electric less affordable and losing out on savings with every mile (currently each extra mile of range adds around 2kg in battery weight) and also increasing dramatically the carbon 'embodied' in its manufacture.
+But with a very large battery, you're making your switch to electric less affordable and losing out on savings with every mile and also increasing dramatically the carbon 'embodied' in its manufacture.

 What can I do to increase my electric car’s range?